What You’ll Learn

 - Look for error messages mentioning “GitHub” or “MCP”

-- Verify connection in Team > MCP Skills > GitHub > Test Connection
+- Verify connection in Team > MCP > GitHub > Test Connection

 - If all looks good, restart the agent (edit and save without changes)